 The raw HPLC data of the 19 carotenoid phenotypes from the 345 inbred lines were assessed for normality and screened for significant outliers following the method of Baseggio et al. (2019).
 Briefly, the Box-Cox power transformation (Box and Cox, 1964) implemented with the “boxcox” function from the MASS package in R version 3.2.3 (R Core Team, 2015) was used with a simple linear model including genotype, year, set within year, block within set within year, and HPLC autosampler plate within year as fixed effects to select an optimal convenient lambda for each phenotype (Supplemental Table S1).
 Next, the full mixed linear model 1 of Baseggio et al. (2019) that estimated genetic effects separately from field design effects was fitted for each transformed phenotype in ASReml-R version 3.0 (Gilmour et al., 2009).
-The fitted full model included the following terms: grand mean, check, year, set within year, block within set within year, genotype (noncheck line), interaction between genotype and year, HPLC autosampler plate within year, plot grid row within year, plot grid column within year, and residual error following a normal distribution with mean zero and variance σ2.
+The fitted full model included the following terms: grand mean, check, year, set within year, block within set within year, genotype (non-check line), interaction between genotype and year, HPLC autosampler plate within year, plot grid row within year, plot grid column within year, and residual error following a normal distribution with mean zero and variance σ2.
 All terms were modeled as random effects except for the grand mean and check term.
 For each phenotype, detected outliers were excluded based on the Studentized deleted residuals (Neter et al., 1996) generated from the fitted mixed linear model.

-An iterative mixed linear model fitting procedure was performed with the full model described above in ASReml-R version 3.0 (Gilmour et al., 2009) on each transformed, outlier screened phenotype as described previously (Baseggio et al., 2019).
+An iterative mixed linear model fitting procedure was performed with the full model described above in ASReml-R version 3.0 (Gilmour et al., 2009) on each transformed, outlier-screened phenotype as described previously (Baseggio et al., 2019).
 Briefly, terms fitted as random effects were tested with likelihood ratio tests (Littell et al., 2006), and those not significant at α = 0.05 were removed from the model.
 This resulted in the selection of a final, best fitted model for each phenotype that was then used to generate a best linear unbiased predictor (BLUP) for each genotype.
 In total, 322 sweet corn inbred lines had BLUPs for at least one of the 19 carotenoid phenotypes, but six inbred lines known to possess aeduwx or bt2 were removed, resulting in a data set of 316 inbred lines having endosperm mutations (su1, su1se1, sh2, and su1sh2) occurring at a higher frequency in the association panel.

 Heritability (ĥl2) on a line-mean basis (Holland et al., 2003; Hung et al., 2012) was estimated using the variance components from the best fitted model, and standard errors of the estimates were calculated using the delta method (Lynch and Walsh, 1998; Holland et al., 2003).
-For each pairwise comparison of phenotypes, Pearson’s correlation coefficient (r) was used to assess the strength of association (α = 0.05) between back-transformed BLUP (Supplemental Table S2) values using the ‘cor.test’ function in R.
+For each pairwise comparison of phenotypes, Pearson’s correlation coefficient (r) was used to assess the strength of association (α = 0.05) between back-transformed BLUP values (Supplemental Table S2) using the ‘cor.test’ function in R.

 DNA Extraction, Sequencing, and Genotyping

 Of the retained 316 sweet corn inbred lines with BLUPs, 293 had available raw genotyping-by-sequencing (GBS) data that were generated as described previously (Baseggio et al., 2019).
-In brief, the GBS procedure of Elshire et al. (2011) with ApeKI was used to construct multiplexed libraries that were sequenced on an NextSeq 500 or Illumina HiSeq 2500 (Illumina Incorporated, San Diego, CA, USA) at the Cornell Biotechnology Resource Center (Cornell University, Ithaca, NY, USA).
-All raw GBS sequencing data are available from the National Center of Biotechnology Information Sequence Read Archive under accession number SRP154923 and in BioProject under accession PRJNA482446.
+In brief, the GBS procedure of Elshire et al. (2011) with ApeKI was used to construct multiplexed libraries that were sequenced on a NextSeq 500 or Illumina HiSeq 2500 (Illumina Incorporated, San Diego, CA, USA) at the Cornell Biotechnology Resource Center (Cornell University, Ithaca, NY, USA).
+All raw GBS sequencing data are available from the National Center of Biotechnology Information Sequence Read Archive under accession SRP154923 and in BioProject under accession PRJNA482446.